jy2xj/AP-Comp-Sci-Final/README.md

 <h4>Buttons:</h4>
 Attack (coming soon), Defense (click to start the game), 1-10 (Click to make your choice of number), Restart (restart the game)
 <h3>Details</h3>
-Game was created May-June(2015) of my senior year in HS.
+My name is Joshua Ya.
+This game was created May-June(2015) of my senior year in HS as the final project.
+Currently, I am a student at the University of Virginia.
+I tried to make an original game instead of remaking a standard game, and this is what it came out to be.
+I hope you enjoy playing it!
 <h2>Good Luck and Have Fun!</h2>